LucianGerasch/USDHook4Collisions/README.md

 ## Install

 In Blender, go to Edit -> Preferences, in the Add-ons tab click on the dropdown menu in the top right corner and choose "Install from Disk...".
 Locate the downloaded addon and press install.

+## Disclaimer

+This will only work with Unreal Engine 5.4 or newer.
+Older UE versions don't seem to load this metadata to the UsdAssetCache.